International Scientific Committee of the Slave Route Project: Resistance, Liberty, Heritage

-The International Scientific Committee for the Slave Route Project was established in September 1994 by UNESCO (27 C/Resolution 3.13 of the General Conference).
+The International Scientific Committee of the Slave Route Project was established in September 1994 by UNESCO (27 C/Resolution 3.13 of the General Conference).